nref/BrowseRouter/README.md

 [notify]
 # Show a desktop notification when opening a link.
 Defaults to true
 enabled = true
+# Should the windows notification sound be silenced when displaying it.
+Defaults to true
+#silent = false

 [log]
 # Write log entries to a file.
 Defaults to false